Muir Woods National Monument

 To protect the park for the future, the National Park Service has instituted a strict parking reservation system for vehicles and shuttle passengers arriving at Muir Woods.
 If you arrive at Muir Woods without a reservation, you will be turned away.

-A parking reservation for regular vehicles (up to 17 feet) costs $8.50.
-Reservations for large vehicles (over 17 feet and shorter than 22 feet) are $30.
+A parking reservation for regular vehicles (up to 17 feet) costs $9.
+Reservations for medium vehicles (over 17 feet and shorter than 22 feet) are $30.
 Reservations may not be purchased on site.
 Since there is no cell reception or public Wi-Fi at Muir Woods, reservations must be made prior to arrival.

 Book your advance reservation to Muir Woods at GoMuirWoods.com or call 1-800-410-2419.

-Guided tours to Muir Woods from San Francisco do not require a NPS reservation.
+Guided tours to Muir Woods from San Francisco do not require an NPS reservation.
 Check out availability for one of our daily tours from San Francisco.

 Know Before You Go